 “Learners who own their learning are intrinsically motivated to learn and succeed,” state the founders of Personalize Learning on their website.
 The pair, who developed a chart comparing personalization to differentation and individualization, also believe that “personalizing learning is the key design element to transform education.”

-If you’ve been thinking about transforming your own classroom in this manner, we’ve provided 10 quick ideas to get you started with personalized learning.
+If you’ve been thinking about transforming your own classroom in this manner, we’ve provided 10 quick personalized learning examples to get you started.

 1. Give students a voice and choice regarding what they want to learn, and how they want to show what they know.
-Rather than requiring all students to submit written assignments, give them the option to submit a video, drawing, song or other evidence of learning.
+This personalized learning example may mean rather than requiring all students to submit written assignments, give them the option to submit a video, drawing, song or other evidence of learning.

 2. Give specific, positive, actionable feedback to students using their preferred method of communication (video, audio or text).
 They will appreciate the individual attention and will be more motivated to act on your suggestions.